-- If the authentication wasn't successful (either the end user decided not to proceed, or the user did provide a wrong user name and/or password for the ASPSPs that rely on Nordigen to collect this information* and forward it to the ASPSP), the end user is redirected back to the initial application view, developed and hosted by you.
+If the authentication wasn't successful where either the end user decided not to proceed, or the user did provide a wrong user name and/or password, the end user is redirected back to the initial application view, developed and hosted by you.
 The error message is attached as a query parameter in this case.

-* Certain ASPSPs do not provide their views for user authentication; they rely on the client - in this case, Nordigen - to provide means of collecting the end-user credentials.
+* Certain ASPSPs do not provide their views for user authentication; they rely on Nordigen to provide means of collecting the end-user credentials.
 Nordigen does not store nor process the end-user credentials!